GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
+- The [CoNLL conference](https://conll.org/2023) now allows dual submissions with GenBench, and vice versa!
+Is your CoNLL submission a good fit with the GenBench mission but are you still waiting for your reviews?
+Also submit to GenBench!
+See our information about [dual submissions](https://genbench.org/workshop/#dual-submissions).
 - The Collaborative Benchmarking Task is now accepting submissions, see [genbench.org/cbt](https://genbench.org/cbt)!
 - Exciting news: thanks to our sponsor Amazon, we can now offer [scholarships](https://genbench.org/workshop/#scholarships)!
 - Our [call for papers](../cfp.txt) is online!